tidy-finance/website/docs/42_option_pricing_via_machine_learning.md

 # Option pricing via machine learning

+This chapter covers machine learning methods in option pricing.
+First, we briefly introduce regression trees, random forests, and neural networks.
+As the focus is on implementation, we leave a thorough treatment of the statistical underpinnings to other textbooks from authors with a real comparative advantage on these issues.
+We show how to implement random forests and deep neural networks with tidy principles using `tidymodels` or `tensorflow` for more complicated network structures.

 \index{Machine learning} Machine learning (ML) is seen as a part of artificial intelligence.
 ML algorithms build a model based on training data in order to make predictions or decisions without being explicitly programmed to do so.
 While ML can be specified along a vast array of different branches, this chapter focuses on so-called supervised learning for regressions. \index{Supervised learning} The basic idea of supervised learning algorithms is to build a mathematical model for data that contains both the inputs and the desired outputs.
 In this chapter, we apply well-known methods such as random forests \index{Random forests} and neural networks \index{Neural network} to a simple application in option pricing.
 More specifically, we are going to create an artificial dataset of option prices for different values based on the Black-Scholes pricing equation for call options.
 Then, we train different models to *learn* how to price call options \index{Option pricing} without prior knowledge of the theoretical underpinnings of the famous option pricing equation by @Black1976.

-The roadmap of this chapter is as follows: First, we briefly introduce regression trees, random forests, and neural networks.
-As the focus is on implementation, we leave a thorough treatment of the statistical underpinnings to other textbooks from authors with a real comparative advantage on these issues.
-We show how to implement random forests and deep neural networks with tidy principles using `tidymodels` or `tensorflow` for more complicated network structures.

 ::: {.rmdnote}
 In order to replicate the analysis regarding neural networks in this chapter, you have to install `TensorFlow` on your system, which requires administrator rights on your machine.
-Parts of this can be done from within R. Just follow [these quick-start instructions](https://tensorflow.rstudio.com/installation/).
+Parts of this can be done from within R. Just follow [these quick-start instructions.](https://tensorflow.rstudio.com/installation/)
 :::

 Throughout this chapter, we need the following packages.